 So why is there so much value in being able to get a complete picture of Maya’s financial profile?

-Consumers today expect instant wages, transfers, liquidity, crypto/fiat conversion, and credit decisions.
+Consumers today expect instant wages, transfers, liquidity, and credit decisions.

 Like many consumers, Maya expects speed, convenience, and personalized offers for financial services when she needs them.
-She expects that apps will use the information she’s trusted them with to provide personalized and instant financial services like a personalized financial plan optimized for her situation, and automated money movement between accounts.
+She’s among the 60% of U.S. workers who want to get early access to their paychecks.
+She expects that apps will use the information she’s trusted them with to provide personalized and instant financial services like a financial plan optimized for her situation, loan offers, and help with managing her spending between paychecks.

 All of these expectations require each fintech app she’s using to have a detailed understanding of Maya’s financial life.